 My honest answer if you have a nice/expensive camera is ‘No’.
 Why?
 Because the cave was so dusty the chances are that the dust particles can get inside your camera and damage it.

 All my photos in the cave were taken on my Samsung A5 phone, which is dust and water resistant.
 Very handy as it’s been on some tough trips!
-There’s a pocket in your overall which you can carry it in as you’ll need both hands free when moving in the cave.
+There’s a pocket in your overall which you can carry it in as you’ll need both hands free when moving through the cave.

 How long are you in the cave?